fcfort/idoc-checker/README.md

 starting.
 In addition, a client secret for the GMail API from cloud.google.com named "client_secret.json" needs to be placed in src/main/resources.

+### Testing

+Some integration tests require an imgur client ID.
+Place a file called "imgur_client_id" in src/test/resources.